bradyvolk/ewb-dig-ag-site/README.md

 # Dig Ag React App

 Digital Agriculture is a subteam within Cornell University's "Engineers Without Borders" Project Team.
-This website serves as an informational guide and documentation source for Digital Agriculture's project which is centered around combating Northern Leaf Blight (NLB) disease in maize crop.
+Our current project is centered around leveraging Computer Vision to identify and combat Northern Leaf Blight (NLB) disease in maize crop.
+This website serves as an informational guide and documentation source for potential users of our system.

 ## Building, Deploying, Developing